 And the company will change status on CVR to being “bankrupt”.

 Usually, you will not hear more from the curator or court, once the bankruptcy is finished.

 And the last unpaid debts disappeared with the company closure.

 Banned from managing companies

 If you are tried in court by the public prosecutor for having conducted your management in a bad way, f.ex. failing to do your accounting ongoing, if invoices are missing and similar, then you will often be banned from managing other companies for a duration of 1-3 years.

 Should you breach the bankruptcy quarantine later, then you can be fined.

-And in very bad situations you can be imprisoned for 6 months.
+And in very severe situations you can even be imprisoned for up to 6 months.